Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

 The reason for forbidding bad 2-suborbifolds is that we cannot surger along them to create a valid 3-orbifold.
 The requirement that $\X(S) \geq 0$ for $S \cpt \boundary M$ helps with some of our calculations.
-Condition (3) ensures that any sphere we want to surger along is separating; this is connected to the uniqueness of prime decompositions as described below.
-The other requirements help with our use of the material from \cite{TT1, TT2}.
-We note that if $W$ is a $G$-manifold without nonseparating spheres and without spheres in $\boundary W$, then $(W, \nil)$ is a nice orbifold.
+The other requirements help with our use of the material from \cites{TT1, TT2}.
+We note that $(W, \nil)$ is a nice orbifold.
+(Recall $\boundary W$ has no spheres by our initial definition of $W$.)